jjlee42/northerlywind.github.io/_posts/2016-11-21-SfN-for-First-Timers.md

 * **Live close-ish.** Again, I didn’t get this chance but it probably would have helped, for cab fares if not  having an occasional nap (I often got a non-essential hour free at the end of poster sessions).

 #### Having fun
 * **Go to socials** (but take it easy).
 I had the most fun at SfN Banter but there are socials for different themes (topics, career levels, nationality, etc.).
-I didn’t find the “SfN Sponsored Socials” the most inspiring so keep an eye out for other ones via Twitter.
+On average I went to two per night.
+FWIW I didn’t find the "SfN Sponsored Socials" very interesting so keep an eye out for other ones via Twitter.

-* **Stay on Twitter.** This is preaching to the choir but honestly, Twitter was so useful for finding stuff to do and saving me in many ways.
+* **Use (or get) Twitter.** This is preaching to the choir but honestly, Twitter was so useful for finding stuff to do and saving me in many ways.
 I think I would have done 90% less in terms of meeting people and having good food if it hadn’t been for Twitter.

 * **Explore elsewhere!** I only stayed a couple days past the conference but I really enjoyed the opportunity to see other places and generally unwind from the conference.
 Although I was fine during the conference, it was only when I got to relax (by seeing seals in La Jolla!) that I realised it had been an emotionally intense experience.